gasech/tealfy-desktop/README.md

-# electron-app
+# Tealfy Desktop

-An Electron application with React and TypeScript
+A productivity application made with React and TypeScript

-## Project Setup
+## Setup

 ### Install